 Green Impact for Dentistry was piloted in the East of England area in 2019.
 60 dental teams registered on the Green Impact toolkit and completed 674 positive sustainability actions.
 We are now preparing for the nationwide launch of Green Impact in Dentistry in April 2023.
 Get in touch if you would like to take part!

-Through Green Impact, dental practices can access free support, and can choose to work towards a bronze, silver or gold level accreditation, evidencing their commitment to being a responsible healthcare business.
+Green Impact is a sustainability accreditation scheme with an audit and awards element.
+It’s an international programme, recognised by UNESCO as a global laureate for education for sustainable development.
+It runs in many different sectors, including dentistry.
+Through Green Impact, dental practices can access support, and can choose to work towards a bronze, silver or gold level accreditation, evidencing their commitment to being a responsible healthcare business.

 An online toolkit, co-designed by multiple sustainability and dentistry experts, provides a step-by-step guide to easy improvements.
 Participants will gain access to a host of resources and support to help them assess, verify and monitor their impact and progress.
-Later in the year we’ll be providing students an excellent development opportunity, training them to visit practices to review their work.
-We’ll hold an awards event to celebrate the programme’s achievements at the end of the year.
+At the end of the year, we’ll be providing students with IEMA-approved training to become auditors, training them to visit practices to review their work.
+We’ll then hold an awards event to celebrate the programme’s achievements.

-We anticipate multiple benefits for practices including;
+We anticipate multiple benefits for participating practices, including:

 - Creation of a network of sustainability champions to share good practice and ideas both within and outside your region.

 - Dental teams can learn more about sustainability issues and are given the agency to take positive action.